amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 **For seller applications only.**

 If a seller has authorized you to make calls to Amazon Marketplace Web Service on their behalf, you can use the Authorization API to migrate that authorization to a [hybrid Selling Partner API application](#Hybrid-Selling-Partner-API-applications).
-This eliminates the need to request authorization from the selling partner again.
+This eliminates the need to request authorization from this seller for your hybrid SP-API application.

+**Note.** Authorizations of a hybrid SP-API application expire after one year.
+Be sure to have your selling partners reauthorize your SP-API hybrid application yearly before their authorizations expire.

 For more information, see the [Authorization API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/authorization-api-use-case-guide/authorization-api-use-case-guide-v1.md).

 # Amazon Seller Central Partner Network authorization workflow